 For tens of millions of Americans, eating the wrong food can cause serious harm, ranging from gum disease to death.
+Changing your diet can help to avoid getting gum disease but fear not if you already have it, it is something your Dentist La Habra can assist you with.
 The U.S. Department of Health and Human Services’ 2009 report, “Community Health Status Indicators for Metropolitan Washington,” stated that more than seven percent of residents in Prince William County and more than 10 percent in the City of Manassas have been diagnosed with diabetes.
 This metabolic disease causes blood glucose levels to rise and can lead to a variety of complications, from nerve damage to hearing loss and even stroke or other acute life-threatening events.

 Jenny Hatch, who recently moved to Belgium from Quantico, has diabetes.
 She said the key to dining out safely is to be aware.
 “I know pizza is full of fat, which will delay digestion, so my blood sugars will go higher later,” said Hatch.
 “Most restaurants, even fast-food, have a list of … calories, sodium, carbohydrates, protein, etc. Request it.”

 Food allergy sufferers may need to go a step further, ensuring that their food has not come into contact with allergens.
 Woodbridge resident Hope Hichak is also a nursing mother whose infant son has food allergies.
 As a result, she avoids eggs, dairy, soy, wheat, peanuts, tree nuts and fish.
 When dining out, she is wary of cross-contamination.
 Hichak explained that if a food preparer touches her meal with the same gloves used to prepare a dish that contains problem ingredients, her son has severe gastrointestinal issues shortly after being breastfed.